DataBiosphere/stairway/FLIGHT_DEVELOPER_GUIDE.md

 returns: "do not retry".

 ### How to Retry <a name="retryhow"></a>
-There are two ways from with a step to request that the step be retried.
+There are two ways to request that the step be retried from within the step.
  1. Throw an exception that derives from `RetryException`.
 When flight execution catches that exception, it will attempt a retry.
  1. Return a StepResult of `STEP_RESULT_FAILURE_RETRY`.